danielyc/fail2banPlugin/README.md

    - Whitelist trusted IP addresses
 4. Click "Create Configuration" or "Update Configuration" to activate protection
 5. Review existing configurations in the table view
+6. Use the "Status" button to check real-time ban information for any configured domain

 ## Advanced Configuration